rtmigo/xrandom_dart/README.md

 `nextFloat`, unlike `nextDouble`, does not seek to create the highest quality 64-bit floating-point number.
 This method prefers speed to accuracy.
-It transforms a single 32-bit integer into a `double` (which could contain 53 significant bits).
+It transforms a single 32-bit integer into a `double`.
 Therefore, the result is limited to a maximum of 2^32-1 values.

 | Time (lower is better) | nextDouble | nextFloat |
 |------------------------|------------|----------------|